Topological and magnetic properties of the interacting Bernevig-Hughes-Zhang model: Results

 To understand how the energy spectrum corresponds to physics at the sample boundary, Figure~\ref{Fig: Nx4 U=0 Results}(b) shows the edge electronic charge density $\langle \tilde{n}_{i,\alpha}\rangle$ of a $6\times 4$ cylinder, which is obtained by subtracting the average charge density of the bulk from the charge density at each cell.
 More specifically we compute,

 where $N_{b}$ corresponds to the number of unit cells in the bulk of the cylinder (as highlighted in Fig.~\ref{Fig: Nx4 U=0 Results}(c)) and $i=r_y + L_y*r_x$ is a flattened unit cell index.
 The edge charge density will act as a topological marker for the cylindrical system in both the interacting and non-interacting case.
 The fundamental idea is to examine the extent and character of the electronic charge density on the edges in comparison to the bulk.
 In Fig.~\ref{Fig: Nx4 U=0 Results}(b), we plotted this quantity for two different values of $m$ at $U=0$.
 The figure clearly illustrates that the edge charge density is quite large for $m=1.75$ (filled symbols) which lies in the topological T$_1$ phase, as compared to $m=3.0$ (open symbols) which lies in the non-topological BI phase.
 Moreover, these densities are equal and opposite for both orbital-$s$ and orbital-$p$ on either edges of the cylinder.
-The steps in density observed for $m=1.75$ are indicative of a physical edge states which possess decaying real-space wavefunctions \cite{edge-decay1,edge-decay2,edge-decay3}.
+The steps in density observed for $m=1.75$ are indicative of a physical edge states which possess decaying real-space wavefunctions \cite{edge-decay1,edge-decay2,ren20}.
+The presence of a finite edge density is indicative of the presence of the zero energy modes, which we expect to be true even in the presence of interactions where the bulk-boundary correspondence still holds \cite{essin11}.